-Applicants applying for over 60,000 euro must provide a Profit and Loss Account and Balance Sheet for the last financial year for which accounts were closed, in accordance with relevant legislation.
+Applicants applying for over 60.000 EUR must provide a Profit and Loss Account (or an Income and Expenditure Account) and Balance Sheet for the last financial year which accounts were closed in accordance with relevant Croatian legislation.
+These must be no more than 15 months old, from the date of the round to which they are applying.